Home

 Here are examples of complications ignored by Economics 101 market fundamentalists.

 Result: Failing privatized health insurance system with 47 million people (and increasing) without health insurance (with people and children dying because of it).
-Because of adverse selection, privatized health insurance systems are doomed to fail; it's only blind ideology that has left the U.S. as to only major developed country without national health insurance.
-Reduced national competitiveness due to increased costs for companies in competition with other developed countries with national health insurance.
-More deaths and higher costs due to poorer health of a large population without adequate health insurance (loss of positive externalities).
+Because of adverse selection, privatized health insurance systems lacking universal coverage are doomed to fail; it's only blind ideology that has left the U.S. as to only major developed country without national health insurance.
+We have reduced national competitiveness due to increased costs for companies in competition with other developed countries with national health insurance.
+We have more deaths and higher costs due to poorer health of a large population without adequate health insurance (loss of positive externalities).

 Ignoring: Negative externalities (see portions of Explaining Liberal Principles, Global Warming: An Inconvenient-to-Understand Truth, Growth Facts of Life)

 Result: Pollution, global warming and climate change, potholes, traffic jams, congested highways and excessive traffic deaths, and other infrastructure backlogs.
 Loss of farmland to development because developers are able to externalize costs onto the public and farmers can't ... so more profit can be made from development than for farming.
 Inadequate workplace safety regulations allow externalizing costs of doing business onto employees in the form of injuries and death (e.g., in coal mines).
 All result from socializing costs and privatizing profits.
-Economic "conservatives" love it ... it's their form of socialism.
+Economic "conservatives" love it ... it's their form of socialism ... the redistribution of costs.

 Ignoring: Positive externalities (see portions of Explaining Liberal Principles)